awsdocs/iam-user-guide/doc_source/getting-started_create-admin-group.md

 1. For **Filter policies**, select the check box for **AWS managed \- job function**\.

 1. In the policy list, select the check box for **AdministratorAccess**\.
 Then choose **Create group**\.
+**Note**
+You must activate IAM user and role access to Billiing before you can use the `AdministratorAccess` premissions to access the AWS Billing and Cost Management console\.
+To do this, follow the instructions in [Step 1 of the tutorial about delegating access to the billing console](tutorial_billing.md)\.

 1. Back in the list of groups, select the check box for your new group\.
 Choose **Refresh** if necessary to see the group in the list\.